kwezetsky/corvus-tech-database/1) General/ii) Company Regulations.md

 2) **Impersonation:**
 * a) Employees may not impersonate being a member of a department/division that they are not.
-* b) Employees may not impersonate being an individual of authority when they are not.
+* b) Employees may not impersonate being an individual of authority.

+3) **Trespassing:**
+* a) Employees may not enter areas designated to be restricted without proper clearance or authorisation.

 ### Section 3: Test Subject Regulations:
 > The following section contains regulations that apply to Test Subjects.